Gibberlings3/transitions/transitions/readme.transitions.english.txt

 ------------------------------------------------------------------------
 INSTALLATION
 ------------------------------------------------------------------------
+Install before BG1RE in order to complete Scar Returns quest after Sarevok is defeated.
-It may be necessary to install Transitions before NPC mods.
+Transitions should be installed before NPC mods.

 NOTE: If you've previously installed the mod, remove it before extracting a new version.
 To do this, uninstall all previously installed components and delete the mod folder and executables.